Sam Hunt Racing: 2015

 The team attempted fewer races in 2015.
 Peyton Sellers drove two races at Greenville-Pickens Speedway and at Dover.
 Full-time ARCA Series driver Sarah Cornett-Ching drove the car at Bristol in a partnership between DRIVE Technology and her ARCA team, RACE 101.
-Justin LaDuke made his only start of the year and to-date of his career at Winston-Salem.
+Justin LaDuke made his only start of the year at Bowman Gray Stadium.
 Hunt returned for two races at tracks in his home state of Virginia: Langley and Richmond.

 2016

-The team continued to scale back in 2016, with Peña returning to DRIVE Technology for the first time in three years after he was released from Rev Racing.
+The team continued to scale back in 2016, with Peña returning to the team for the first time in three years after he was released from Rev Racing.
 He ran the road course race at Virginia International Raceway, and it is his last NASCAR start to date.
 The team withdrew with Hunt at the next race at Dominion Raceway, another track in Virginia.
+Lockhart left the team in the end of the 2015 and Peyton Sellers become the new co-owner, the new team name became Hunt-Sellers Racing.

 2017

-Hunt became the sole owner of the team in 2017.
-He and Peyton Sellers ran two races apiece that year.
-The new team name was Hunt-Sellers Racing.
+Hunt and Peyton Sellers ran two races apiece that year.

 2018

 HSR ran nearly the full season in 2018, with yet another driver from Virginia, rookie Colin Garrett, running all but the first two races of the season.
 Garrett originally signed on for four races but extended it to the remainder of the schedule after strong initial runs.
 He finished tenth in points.
-His best finish was a third at the first of the doubleheader races at South Boston, his only top-5 of the year.
-Garrett did score four top-10's as well.
+His best finish was a third at the first of the doubleheader races at South Boston, his only top-five of the year.
+Garrett did score four top-tens as well.
 Clinton Cram served as crew chief in 2018.

 2019

-The team announced on January 17, 2019, that Garrett would return to Sam Hunt Racing to run the full season with them in 2019.
+The team announced on January 17, 2019, that Garrett would return to the team, (now renamed as Sam Hunt Racing after Sellers departure) to run the full season with them in 2019.
 In addition, the team switched from Toyota to Chevrolet that year.